Uranium mining: Secondary resources

 Secondary uranium resources are recovered from other sources such as nuclear weapons, inventories, reprocessing and re-enrichment.
 Since secondary resources have exceedingly low discovery costs and very low production costs, they have displaced a significant portion of primary production.

 In 2017, about 7% of uranium demand was met from secondary resources.

 Due to reduction in nuclear weapons stockpiles, a large amount of former weapons uranium was released for use in civilian nuclear reactors.
 As a result, starting in 1990, a significant portion of uranium nuclear power requirements were supplied by former weapons uranium, rather than newly mined uranium.
 In 2002, mined uranium supplied only 54 percent of nuclear power requirements.
 But as the supply of former weapons uranium has been used up, mining has increased, so that in 2012, mining provided 95 percent of reactor requirements, and the OCED Nuclear Energy Agency and the International Atomic Energy Agency projected that the gap in supply would be completely erased in 2013.

 Inventories

 Inventories are kept by a variety of organizations – government, commercial and others.

-The US DOE keeps inventories for security of supply in order to cover for emergencies where uranium is not available at any price.
+The US DOE keeps inventories for security of supply to cover for emergencies where uranium is not available at any price.